Contentful Personalization & Analytics

 }

-The preview panel forces live updates while it is open.
+When the preview panel closes, locked entries keep the previewed selected optimization as their locked value.
 For precedence rules, see Android SDK runtime and interaction mechanics.

 OptimizationRoot(